 Hubs applied 3 light coats of the paint (he did it over the course two days to let it dry between coats).

 Once everything was dry, he put the doors back on their hinges and hung the doors.

 The finishing touch was to install new cabinet pulls in a chrome finish.

-In the vanity area, we replaced the mirror, lighting and countertop but I’m so glad we kept the old vanity!
+I’m so glad we kept the old vanity!
 Why throw away something perfectly good when a little work and prep can make it look brand new again?
-Here’s a shot of the before and during….
+Here’s a side by side shot of the before and during….

 …and a final reveal of the after.
-Unfortunately I shot this picture at night, so it looks washed out and you don’t get the full beauty of the colour, but it looks stunning in person!
 If only the shower glass door installers could see it now!

-If we had only done the vanity area, it would have made a huge improvement to the bathroom, but we did a full renovation for my Mom and it turned out better than I ever expected.
-To see the full post, where I show you how to maximize bathroom space, click here.
+If we had only done the vanity area, it would have made a huge improvement to the bathroom, however we did a full renovation for my Mom and it turned out better than we ever expected.
+To see the full post, where we give you tips on how to maximize bathroom space, click here.

 In an upcoming post, we’ll be showing you how we made over our fireplace taking it from this…

 Other renos we’ve recently completed include removing a wall and installing sliding doors in our dining room…..